Hey, you! Want to contribute to Jetpack?

 Do you write your own code?
 Maybe you’ve written your own plugin, or have put on sunglasses to peer directly into the core of WordPress.
 Are you comfortable reading other people’s code and suggesting improvements?

 If this is you, jump into the fray and start creating and submitting patches.
 Take a look at these outstanding issues to get an idea of the types of things the community has identified as needing attention.
 You can start by looking at the issues labeled with the “Community” Milestone, or with the “Good First Bug” tag, they’re a good way to get familiar with the Jetpack codebase.

 The Nuts and Bolts of Contributing

 The source code and revisions are kept in a repository.
 You connect to the repository using either the command line interface (CLI) or with a client program, which lets you check out, view, edit, and patch the source code.
-For Windows, the recommended SVN client is TortiseSVN (free and open source) and for Mac, Cornerstone (paid).

-- Trunk: The latest development code.
+- Master: The latest development code.

 - Branches: Previous Jetpack releases.
 Sometimes when there are major new Jetpack releases, we maintain the previous release with bug fixes (usually limited to major bugs and security issues).